-Budgeted cost: £28,377
+Budgeted cost: £48,000

-Activity Evidence that supports this approach Challenge number(s) addresse d Employ experienced Cover Supervisor and HLTA.
+Activity Evidence that supports this approach Challenge number(s) addresse d Allocate Cover Supervisor and HLTA to EYFS/KS1 and KS2.
 As per the EEF small group tuition has shown to have a potential of +4 months in attainment levels.
+1,2,3

-1,2,3 Tutoring As per the EEF small group tuition has shown to have a potential of +4 months in attainment levels.
-1,2,3 EEF Talk Boost Project Early years practitioners delivering the programme are provided with five hours of live online training, three support sessions from an Early Talk Boost Tutor, an Early Talk Boost manual and resources pack, guidance for engaging parents and carers, and access to an online tracker used to assess children's progress (EEF , 2023).
+Phonics Tutoring As per the EEF small group tuition has shown to have a potential of +4 months in attainment levels.
+1,2,3 EEF Talk Boost Project Early years practitioners delivering the programme are provided with five hours of live online training, three support sessions from an Early Talk Boost Tutor, an Early Talk Boost manual and resources pack, guidance for engaging parents and carers, and access to an online tracker used to assess children's progress ( EEF , 2023).
 3